 ELECTRIC VEHICLE CAPABLE SPACE (EV CAPABLE SPACE).
-A designated automobile parking space that is provid-ed with electrical infrastructure, such as, but not limited to, raceways, cables, electrical capacity, and panelboard or other elec-trical distribution equipment space, necessary for the future installation of an EVSE.
+A designated An automobile parking space that is provided with electrical infrastructure, such as, but not limited to, raceways, cables, enclosures, electrical capacity, and panelboard or other electrical distribution equipment space, necessary for the future installation of an connection to EVSE.

 ELECTRIC VEHICLE READY SPACE (EV READY SPACE).
-An automobile parking space that is provided with a branch circuit and either an outlet, junction box or receptacle, that will support an installed EVSE.
+An automobile parking space that is provided with a branch circuit and either an outlet or enclosure, junction box or receptacle, that will support an installed for connection to EVSE.